-It is a spectrum condition, and people with autism are not all the same.
-All autistic people share some difficulties in how they interact with the world.
+It is a spectrum condition, and Autistic people are not all the same.
+All share some difficulties in how they interact with the world.
 But this affects them in different ways.
-The amount of support that people with autism need depends on the individual.
+The amount of support that an Autistic person will need depends on the individual.
 Having some knowledge of the common challenges they face can help museums learn to support them.

 How can autism make a museum visit difficult?